A Projection Based Conditional Dependence Measure with Applications to High-dimensional Undirected Graphical Models: Monte Carlo Experiments

-\begin{exmp} [A general graphical model] We consider a general graphical model with a combination of multivariate $t$ distribution and multivariate Gaussian distribution.
-The dimension of $\bx$ is $d=30$.
-In detail, $\bx= (\bx_1^T,\bx_2^T)^T$ where $\bx_1$ follows a 20 dimensional multivariate $t$ distribution with degrees of freedom 5, location parameter $0$ and identity covariance matrix and $\bx_2$ follows the same Gaussian graphical model as in Example \ref{exmp::GaussianGraph} except the dimension is now 10.
-In addition, $\bx_1$ and $\bx_2$ are independent. \end{exmp} To generate a multivariate $t$-distribution, we first generate a random vector $\bw_{20}$ from the standard multivariate Gaussian distribution and an independent random variable $\tau \sim \chi^2 (5)$ and then set $\bx_1 = \bw/\sqrt{\tau}$.
+\begin{example} [A general graphical model] We consider a general graphical model with a combination of multivariate $t$ distribution and multivariate Gaussian distribution.
+The dimension of $\bx$ is $d=100$.
+In detail, $\bx= (\bx_1^T,\bx_2^T,\bx_3^T)^T$ where $\bx_1$ follows a 20 dimensional multivariate $t$ distribution with degrees of freedom 5, location parameter $0$ and identity covariance matrix, $\bx_2$ follows the same Gaussian graphical model as in Example \ref{exmp::GaussianGraph} except the dimension is now 10, and $\bx_3\sim\mathcal{N}({\bf 0}, {\bf I}_{70})$.
+In addition, $\bx_1$, $\bx_2$, and $\bx_3$ are mutually independent. \end{example} To generate a multivariate $t$-distribution, we first generate a random vector $\bw_{20}$ from the standard multivariate Gaussian distribution and an independent random variable $\tau \sim \chi^2 (5)$ and then set $\bx_1 = \bw/\sqrt{\tau}$.
 One important fact about the multivariate $t$ distribution is that the zero element in the precision matrix does not imply conditional independence like the case of Gaussian graphical models \citep{finegold2009robust}.
 Indeed, for $\bx_1$, we actually have the fact that $\bx_1^{(i)}$ and $\bx_1^{(j)}$ are dependent given $\bx_1^{(-i, -j)}$ for any pair $1\le i\neq j\le 20$.
-Consequently, the Gaussian likelihood based methods will falsely claim that all the components of $\bx_1$ are independent.
+On the contrary, the Gaussian likelihood based methods will falsely claim that all the components of $\bx_1$ are independent, because the corresponding elements in $\bOmega$ are 0.

 The average ROC curve results are rendered in Figure \ref{fig:: smu}.
 As expected, by using the new projection based distance covariance method for testing conditional independence, lasso.dcov outperforms all the other methods in terms of AUC, with a more evident advantage when $n=300$.
 One interesting observation is that: in the region where FPR is very low, the likelihood based methods actually outperform P-DCov methods.
 One possible reason is that the likelihood based methods are more capable of capturing the conditional dependency structure within $\bx_2$ as it follows a Gaussian graphical model.